jbmoelker/riotjs-demos/CONTRIBUTING.md

 `build` | Compile, bundle and minify all tag files.
 `build:tags` | Compile and bundle all tag files to `dist/tags.js`.
 `build:min` | Minify tags bundle to `dist/tags.min.js` plus sourcemap.
+`commit` | Prompts you to fill out your git commit message step-by-step.
 `start` | Starts a server on `http://localhost:33667` ("demos" in T9).
 `test` | Run linter.
 `test:eslint` | Check all tag files for format and syntax errors.